MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-requirements.md

 ## Analyze, prioritize, and refine requirements

 Once you have a working backlog, you'll want to get it in priority order.
-You'll want to review and refine your requirements and make sure the acceptance criteria is well defined.
+You'll want to review and refine your requirements and make sure the acceptance criteria is well-defined.
 These tasks are supported through the following Azure Board tools:

 - **Product backlog**: Supports drag-and-drop of work items to get them in priority order.
 Supports bulk-edit of work items to change assignments or update fields.
 - **Query Results, Triage mode**: Supports review of a list of work items and their forms so that you can quickly update work items and add details.